Evangelion (mecha): Legacy

 Eva-01's design inspired Nobuhiro Watsuki for the appearance of the giant Fuji, one of the characters in his work Rurouni Kenshin.
 Neon Genesis Evangelion's influence has also been traced by critics to the mecha designs of series that came later, such as Brain Powerd, Gasaraki, Dual!
 Parallel Trouble Adventure, Devadasy and Reideen, a 2003 remake of the 1975 series Brave Raideen.
 The fight sequence between Asuka's Eva-02 and the nine Eva Series present in End was an inspiration for animators such as Yoshimichi Kameda and Yokota Takumi, character designer of Love Live!
 Nijigasaki High School Idol Club.
-The design of the Digimon Argomon bears similarities to Eva-01, particularly its color scheme.
-The Edge of Spider-Geddon also introduces mechas called SP//dr and Ven#m, which are visually similar to an Evangelion unit.
-Possible homages to the series' mecha have also been traced in Heroes of the Storm's Genji D.Va's mecha from Overwatch, the Sentinels from the Marvel comic book Mystique, an episode of the US cartoon Invader Zim, the final form of Carnage Kabuto from One-Punch Man and Alexandrite from Steven Universe.
+The design of the Digimon Argomon bears similarities to Eva-01, particularly for its color scheme.
+The Edge of Spider-Geddon also introduces mechas called SP//dr and Ven#m, which are visually similar to Evangelion units.

+Possible homages to the series' mechas have also been traced in Heroes of the Storm's Genji, D.Va's mecha from Overwatch, the Sentinels from the Marvel comic book Mystique, an episode of the US cartoon Invader Zim, the final form of Carnage Kabuto from One-Punch Man and Alexandrite from Steven Universe.
 According to USgamer, there is also a mention of Type D equipment in the Gold Saucer in Final Fantasy VII.
+ComicBook.com similarly interpreted a scene from My Hero Academia in which the character of Muscular mentions that he has "twelve thousand layers" of his muscle armor as a reference to a line from The End of Evangelion in which Asuka says that Eva-02 has "twelve thousand plates of fortified armor"; the website also noted that My Hero Academia author Kohei Horikoshi declared himself a fan of Evangelion.
 Pacific Rim has also been compared to Evangelion by critics; giant robots with aesthetic similarities to Evangelion units appear in the film, piloted via a neural connection aided by a special liquid that is similar to LCL.
 Guillermo del Toro and Travis Beacham, director and screenwriter of the feature film, respectively, have stated that they were not directly influenced by Neon Genesis Evangelion, saying that they only saw the series after they had already conceived Pacific Rim.
 In 2016, actress Ayame Goriki cosplayed as Eva-01 in a preview of the first episode of Rental no koi, a Japanese television drama that aired in January 2017.
 A group of researchers from Tokyo Medical and Dental University in 2021 published a study on a liquid capable of delivering oxygen to mice and pigs through the anus; the technique was dubbed by Takanori Takebe, author of the study, as the "EVA method" (enteral ventilation via anus) after the Eva units.